What Not to Do When Taking out a Second charge mortgage

 Posted in: Insurance

-Different lenders will have different rates, repayment periods and terms and conditions so you must ensure you read these thoroughly before proceeding.
-Use an established Second charge mortgage lender who have been established over 10 years.
+Different lenders will have different rates, repayment periods, and terms and conditions so you must ensure you read these thoroughly before proceeding.
+Use an established Second charge mortgage lender who has been established for over 10 years.
 Remember a Nemo loan is secured against your home so you must ensure you can afford the repayments or your home may be repossessed.